gdsestimating/winbidpro16-docs/docs/curtain-wall/configure-splices.md

 ## Vertical

 ### Steps:
-1. Selecting the `Splice` tool tab at the bottom of the editor
+1. Select the `Splice` tool tab at the bottom of the editor
 1. Clicking `Add`
 1. Be sure the `Vertical` subcommand is selected
 1. Select the verticals you want to splice (for more, see the note below)